 When it comes to advertising, Google and Facebook aren’t really competitors.
 In fact, one of the most effective ways to drive traffic is by running PPC ads on both sites.

-Google AdWords ads are displayed on search result pages and are designed to drive traffic from users who are actively searching for keywords and phrases that are important to a brand.
+Google Ads ads are displayed on search result pages and are designed to drive traffic from users who are actively searching for keywords and phrases that are important to a brand.

 Facebook ads display in users’ news feeds, so they’re better for targeting people who may be interested but aren’t actively searching for information.